Our Mission Statement

 Temporary Closing and Temporary Waiting Restrictions in Various Roads in Watford, Rickmansworth and Chorleywood

 Notice of Casual Vacancies

-Notice is hereby given that two (2) casual vacancies exists in the Office of Parish Councillor for the Parish of Chorleywood by reason of resignations due to personal circumstances.
-The Council will fill this vacancy by co-option at their meeting scheduled for Tuesday 16th April 2019 and request that interested parties apply in writing using the application form to the Clerk to the Council by Friday 12th April 2019.
+Notice is hereby given that two (2) casual vacancies exists in the Office of Parish Councillor for the Parish of Chorleywood representing residents in Chorleywood North.
+The reason of resignations is due to personal circumstances.
+The Council will fill these vacancies by co-option at their meeting scheduled for Tuesday 25th June 2019 and request that interested parties apply in writing using the application form to the Clerk to the Council by Friday 21st June 2019.

 Important news about Chorleywood Post Office

 During the course of the day on Friday 22nd February 2019.
 Police received some reports of Door-to-Door sellers in the local area of Chorleywood.

 Police attended the area, however they were not located at the time.